Recipes

 Debugger::dispatch();

-The setSessionStorage() function has existed since version 2.9, before that Tracy always used the native PHP session.
+The setSessionStorage() function has existed since version 2.9; before that, Tracy always used the native PHP session.

 Custom Scrubber

-Scrubber is a filter that prevents sensitive data from leaking from dumps, such as passwords or credentials.
+A Scrubber is a filter that prevents sensitive data from leaking from dumps, such as passwords or credentials.
 The filter is called for each item of the dumped array or object and returns true if the value is sensitive.
 In this case, ***** is printed instead of the value.

 // `password_repeat`, `check_password`, `DATABASE_PASSWORD`, etc.